 How to Become a Surgical Technologist in Colorado

-Colorado is one of few states that require individuals to register in order to work as a surgical technologist.
+Colorado is one of few states that require individuals to register to work as surgical technologists.
 The requirements for registering include several steps and a fee, but for someone who has completed an educational program in surgical technology, the criteria are not hard to meet.
 If you were hoping to work in this exciting healthcare career in Colorado, start with a post-secondary program and earn a two-year degree or certificate.
 [En Español]

 What is Surgical Technology?

 Colorado requires that anyone performing the duties of a surgical technologist be registered.
-The state defines the role of a surgical tech by outlining those duties as:
+The state defines the role of a surgical tech by outlining those duties: